Who knew fasting was healthy?

 There are a good number of useful ancient health practices.

-Researchers discovered the first evidence of fasting as a natural intervention, leading to stem cell-based regeneration in the body.
+Researchers discovered the first evidence of fasting as a natural intervention, leading to cell-based regeneration in the body.

 Scientists from the University of Southern California showed cycles of prolonged fasting protecting the human body against immune system damage, and inducing immune system regeneration.